myathetchai/databusters-team29/README.md

 Generative AI Declaration:
-- Use of ChatGPT to learn how to code out ARIMAx model and SVR model
+- Use of ChatGPT to learn how to code out ARIMAx model and SVR model and plotting of graphs